MontrealAI/AGI-Alpha-Node-v0/README.md

 The full stack is shaped as a singular intelligence core that can realign market structures the moment the owner turns a dial—built to deliver unstoppable compounding without surrendering control.

 > **Catalyst callout**: AGI Alpha Nodes behave like digital farmers in a cognitive field—yielding `$AGIALPHA` while bridging aspiration to achievement.
 The token contract lives at `0xa61a3b3a130a9c20768eebf97e21515a6046a1fa` (18 decimals), and every surface (governance API, CLI, dashboards, treasury controls) keeps the owner in total command so parameters, relays, and treasury routes can be updated live.
-> **DCUtR observability sprint (fresh)**: drop-in Prometheus primitives live at `observability/prometheus/metrics_dcutr.ts`, the paired Grafana stub (UID `dcutr-observability`, title “DCUtR — Hole Punch Performance”) sits in `observability/grafana/dcutr_dashboard.json`, and operator notes land in `observability/docs/METRICS.md` + `observability/docs/DASHBOARD.md` so you can register collectors, emit punch lifecycle events with labeled detail, lint the dashboard with `grafana dashboards lint observability/grafana/dcutr_dashboard.json`, and publish panels that mirror the punch-control SLOs without bespoke wiring.【F:observability/prometheus/metrics_dcutr.ts†L1-L221】【F:observability/grafana/dcutr_dashboard.json†L1-L123】【F:observability/docs/METRICS.md†L1-L120】【F:observability/docs/DASHBOARD.md†L1-L120】
+> **DCUtR observability sprint (fresh)**: drop-in Prometheus primitives live at `observability/prometheus/metrics_dcutr.ts`, the paired Grafana stub (UID `dcutr-observability`, title “DCUtR — Hole Punch Performance”) sits in `observability/grafana/dcutr_dashboard.json`, and operator notes land in `observability/docs/METRICS.md` + `observability/docs/DASHBOARD.md` so you can register collectors, emit punch lifecycle events with labeled detail, lint the dashboard with `npm run grafana:lint` (dockerized `grafana dashboards lint`), and publish panels that mirror the punch-control SLOs without bespoke wiring.【F:observability/prometheus/metrics_dcutr.ts†L1-L221】【F:observability/grafana/dcutr_dashboard.json†L1-L123】【F:observability/docs/METRICS.md†L1-L120】【F:observability/docs/DASHBOARD.md†L1-L120】
 > **Owner supremacy callout**: The treasury vault remains entirely owner-steerable: `setOrchestrator` can rebind execution authority in one transaction, `pause` halts dispatches instantly, `setIntentStatus` clears or resurrects digests, and `sweep` drains holdings to any recipient the owner chooses—all without redeploying the contract or disrupting guardian workflows.【F:contracts/TreasuryExecutor.sol†L22-L119】

 ## Table of contents